 WILL I NEED PADS OR TAMPONS AFTER SURGERY?
 WHEN CAN I SWIM/HAVE INTERCOURSE/EXERCISE/GO BACK TO WORK/ETC.?

 Panty liners for a few days following surgery are expected; discuss the specific needs/expectations of your case with your surgeon.
 All expectations and return to normal activity will be addressed with you personally at the time of your surgery.
 Typically, most individuals can expect a 2-3 week post-op return to normal activity but again, this will be discussed personally with you based on your own case.

 DO I NEED TO STOP TAKING MEDS PRIOR TO SURGERY?

 This will be discussed with each patient personally.
-There are a number of supplements and medications all patients must come off prior to surgery, however, not everyone will need to stop all their current therapies.
+There are, however, a number of supplements and medications all patients must come off prior to surgery, however, not everyone will need to stop all their current therapies.
 This will be reviewed with you at the time of your surgical booking.
-A convenient list is provided in the aforementioned link but check with your surgeon to be certain about your case.

 DOES NORTHSIDE HOSPITAL HAVE PRIVATE ROOMS?